tjohnston-softdev/worklink-database/data-dict.md

 ## PersonalityTrait

 This table stores a hard-coded list of personality traits that a support worker can use to describe themselves on their profile.
 When searching for prospective support workers, these set personality traits can be included in the criteria.
-These personality traits can be added to a support worker's profile and searched for as criteria.
+These personality traits can be displayed on a support worker's profile and searched for as criteria.

 *COLUMNS*